-Although the vast majority of tables in SYSPRO 8 are static, there are a small set of tables that are optional and may only exist on specific conditions.
+Although most tables in SYSPRO 8 are static, there are a small set of tables that are optional and may only exist on specific conditions.
 These include:

 Custom form data (ending '+')

 SYSPRO 8 provides the ability to store custom data.
 Each custom form has an associated table in the database.
 These tables have the same name as the primary associated table and are suffixed with a '+'.